WooCommerce vs Shopify

 WooCommerce is built to run on a WordPress site.
 WooCommerce, like WordPress, is free-to-use software, but this doesn’t mean that running an ecommerce website doesn’t come with costs.
 Every ecommerce site has basic costs that should be included in your business plan.

-While a basic WordPress site with WooCommerce is free, you will have to pay a yearly cost for your site’s domain name, which is crucial for your brand.
+While a basic WordPress site with WooCommerce is free, you must pay a yearly cost for your site’s domain name, which is crucial for your brand.
 Thankfully, most domains will only cost you about $15 a year.

-Some of the most popular hosts for WooCommerce sites are Bluehost, SiteGround, WordPress VIP, and Pressable, but you can go with any other provider you find suitable.
+Some of the most popular hosts for WooCommerce sites are Bluehost, SiteGround, WordPress VIP, and Pressable, but you can go with any other suitable provider.

 Additionally, you may have to pay for improved security, installed plugins, or themes.